doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 # EXAMPLES
 **mpcplus-tmux**
-: Without options, *mpcplus-tmux* displays the mpcplus MPD client and cava spectrum visualizer in a tmux session.
+: Without options, *mpcplus-tmux* displays the mpcplus MPD client and mppcava spectrum visualizer in a tmux session.

 **mpcplus-tmux -a**
-: With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, cava spectrum visualizer, and album cover art in a tmux session.
+: With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, mppcava spectrum visualizer, and album cover art in a tmux session.

 **mpcplus-tmux -p plasma**
 : With the -p plasma option, *mpcplus-tmux* displays the mpcplus MPD client and plasma ASCIImatics display in a tmux session.

 **mpcplus-tmux -r**
-: With the -r option, *mpcplus-tmux* displays the mpcplus MPD client and cava spectrum visualizer in a tmux session and records the session using asciinema.
+: With the -r option, *mpcplus-tmux* displays the mpcplus MPD client and mppcava spectrum visualizer in a tmux session and records the session using asciinema.
 Recordings are stored in the user's `$HOME/Videos/` folder.

 # TMUX USAGE